NethServer/docs/administrator-manual/en/webtop5.rst

 * :guilabel:`Service` = ``com.sonicle.webtop.mail``
 * :guilabel:`Key` = ``pas.dangerous.extensions``

-For example, if you wanted to add the html extension among those that are considered dangerous, the value field should contain the following:
+For example, if you wanted to add the HTML extension among those that are considered dangerous, the value field should contain the following:

 * :guilabel:`Value` = ``exe,bat,dll,com,cmd,bin,cab,js,jar,html``  (Values always need to be separated by a comma)